Home » Water Quality » Contaminants » How To Remove Radon From Water (Step-by-Step)

 What are the acceptable levels of radon in water?

-If there are no multimedia mitigation programs for the household air, the highest recommended amount of radon in water changes to 300 pCi/l.
+If there are no such mitigation programs for radon in household air, the highest recommended limit of radon in water is 300 pCi/l.
 This change is because the majority of the radon in household water will be released into the air, where it still poses health risks.

-When talking about pCi/L, this acronym stands for “picocuries” per liter of air.
-This measures the radioactive decay of radon.
+The pCi/L acronym stands for picocuries per liter of air.
+This is a measurement for the radioactive decay of radon.

 How much does it cost to remove radon from water?

-A granular activated carbon filter typically costs around $1,500 and may come with installation fees.
-These filters may need to be replaced often, as debris and radioactivity can accumulate on the filter over time.
+A granular activated carbon filter (GAC) usually costs around $1,500 and may come with additional installation fees.
+These filters need to be replaced regularly, as debris and radioactivity can accumulate on them over time.

-An aeration system is more expensive, usually around $5,000.
-The initial cost is more expensive than a GAC filter but may cost less over time as it requires less maintenance.
+An aeration system is more expensive, typically around $5,000.
+The initial cost is higher than that of a GAC filter, but it may cost less over time as it requires less maintenance.
 Aeration systems are also more effective in removing higher concentrations of radon from the water.

 What is the cheapest way to remove radon from water?

-When using a contractor, the cheapest option available is the granular activated filter system which is priced at around $1,500.
+When using a contractor, the cheapest option available for removing radon from water is the granular activated filter system (GAC), which is priced at around $1,500.
 Note the cost of removing radon from water can vary depending on which state you live in and the contractors available.

-Previous experience with electrical, plumbing, and carpentry skills is suggested for installing a DIY GAC filter.
+We also recommend picking up a few electrical, plumbing, and carpentry skills to increase your chances of successfully installing a DIY GAC filter.

 Does reverse osmosis remove radon?

-Reverse osmosis, according to EPA, is a pressure-driven membrane separation process.
-Reverse osmosis works by filtering the water through a membrane that has small openings, preventing any molecules or items larger than the membrane from passing.
+According to the EPA, reverse osmosis (RO) is a pressure-driven membrane separation process.
+It works by filtering the water through a membrane that has small openings, preventing any molecules or items larger than the membrane from passing.

-This process works for concerns such as uranium, radium, and other larger particles.
-The membrane does not remove any gaseous contaminants in the water because the gas molecules are smaller than the pores in the membrane.
+This process works for contaminants such as uranium, radium, and other larger particles.
+The membrane doesn’t remove any gaseous contaminants in the water because the gas molecules are smaller than the pores in the membrane.

 Radon can pass through the membrane, making reverse osmosis ineffective at removing the toxic gas from the water.